This is the most complete step-by-step guide online on how to start a business.

 Let your target market experience as intimately as possible what it is you’re offering – give them a reason to remember your brand and seek you out.

 This means you’ll need to put substantial care and effort into all of your branding materials because these images are often used on your website, social media marketing, and advertisements.

-Make sure you focus your efforts with your brand and target customer in mind with any marketing materials you create.
+Make sure you focus your efforts on your brand and target customers in mind with any marketing materials you create.